 Because we all have visitors throughout the year and most of us have no idea where to take them.
-Here’s some unique ideas for an enjoyable, relaxing and exciting 5 days in Düsseldorf!
+Here are some unique ideas for an enjoyable, relaxing and exciting 5 days in Düsseldorf!

 Day 1: Düsseldorf Arrival